Kumar-Jy/Windows-in-NABU-Without-PC/guide/Installation.md

 - For booting into Windows (from Android), Open Woa-Helper app and press `QUICK BOOT TO WINDOWS`

 > [!NOTE]
+> TWRP should be permanently install in your pad 5.
+> Do not jus boot into it by using fastboot command `fastboot boot twrp` and flash
 > If it failed to boot, it means your android rom/firmware is not supporting ntfs file system, change it to stock HyperOS and try.
 #